 Welcome to the Land of Smiles!

-Its diverse activities, varied food choices, and exhilarating city life make Bangkok a must-visit destination for many!
+The diverse activities in Bangkok, its varied food choices, and exhilarating local life make this city a must-visit destination for many.
 With their friendly demeanours and welcoming smiles, the Thais are some of the nicest people to enjoy a great holiday with.

 Spend your 72 hours in style, with relaxation and exhilaration at the same time.
 Go forth, travellers, and enjoy Bangkok, capital of the Land of Smiles!